stee1rat/dotfiles/README.md

 #### Requirements:
 - dmenu
-- i3status
 - xscreensaver
 - feh
-- nm-applet (network-manager-applet package)
+- network-manager-applet
-- gnome-settings-daemon
+- net-tools
 - terminator
+- ttf-font-awesome
+- otf-font-awesome

 Simply run create_links.sh to make the required soft links.
 Though keep in mind that this script doesn't do any backups.